cfurrow/cfurrow.github.io/_posts/2016-10-02-phaser-js-wave-example.md

 for (var i = 0; i < numWaves; i++){
   x = i*waveLength;
   y = 0;
-  wave = this.game.add.sprite(x, y, 'wave', this.game.rnd.between(0,1));
+  // Pick a random wave frame (0, or 1) from the 'wave' graphic wave = this.game.add.sprite(x, y, 'wave', this.game.rnd.between(0,1));

-  wave.anchor.set(0.5,0.5);
+  // Let's setup the anchor to the center of the wave sprite wave.anchor.set(0.5,0.5);
   wave.smoothed=false;
   this.waves.add(wave);